Skip to main content

 Climate

-A tropical savannah climate, North Queensland’s weather is characterised by a wet season in summer between November and April, and a dry season in winter from May to October.
+North Queensland enjoys a tropical savanna climate, with a wet season from November to April and a dry season from May to October.

 Summer (December-February) 25°C to 30°C